dotnet/arcade/Documentation/Darc.md

 ### **`add`**

 Add a new tracked dependency to the Version.Detail.xml file in your local repo.
+This dependency is also added to eng/Versions.props as well as global.json (for certain dependencies, such as the Arcade SDK).
 This new dependency can then be updated using [update-dependencies](#update-dependencies).
 After merging the changes into the remote github or AzDO repository, the dependency can be updated by Maestro++ if there is a corresponding subscription targeting that repo.